 Array and Area Models

 An array is simply a rectangular arrangement of objects in rows and columns and is a great way to teach multiplication visually.
-The array below shows 3 rows of 4 objects.
-This can be represented as 3 x 4 = 12 (3 rows of 4 equals 12).
+Area models are a variation of this where the number of rows and columns are represented by measurements, rather than just groups of objects.

 A number line is a visual way to show addition and subtraction, but it can also be used to introduce skip counting.
 Students would start at 0 and count up by the number they are multiplying by.
 So, if we wanted to model 3 x 4 using a number line, we would start at 0 and count up by 3 four times (0, 3, 6, 9, 12).